Occupational Therapy Assistant

 Cost of Attendance is defined at Platt College per academic year of 3 terms, 30 weeks (cost is based upon average expenses comprised from California Student Aid Commission’s student’s expense budget and if the student is living with parents or without parents).
 For more details click HERE

 Upon successful completion of the program of instruction, the graduate will be awarded an Associate of Science in Occupational Therapy Assistant, provided all financial obligations have been met, and a minimum grade point average has been attained.
 To graduate, a student must attain a minimum cumulative grade point average of 2.0 (C) and meet all attendance requirements.
 In addition, all students must meet with Career Services and Financial Aid and complete and sign all documentation prior to being approved for graduation.

-The Occupational Therapy Assistant program at Platt College in Anaheim, CA creates potential employment opportunities.
+Potential employment opportunities for graduates from the Occupational Therapy Assistant program at Platt College in Anaheim, CA:

 Rehabilitation Centers.
 You’ll help patients in rehabilitation centers get back to the peak of their health and attain independence.
 You’ll provide support to the therapists who oversee the recovery of the patients.

 Nursing Homes.
 You’ll carry out activities and exercises in assisted living communities.
 You’ll help the residents have a healthy, fulfilling, and enriching daily life.